-When lock down first started, the media and governing bodies were quick to point out that swimming outdoors was not permitted (article from The Independent) however, these announcements did not stand up to what the original lock down laws stated (legislation here), and there was no specification in law about what type of exercise was and was not permissible, each nation has now evolved the legislation to their own lands.
-But after some unusual measures in the early stages of lock down such as Police dying lakes black (article from The Daily Mail), and some nations banning outdoor swimming completely, I had to ask myself were outdoor swimmers disproportionately hard done by?
+When lock down first started, the media and governing bodies were quick to point out that swimming outdoors was not permitted (article from The Independent) however, these announcements did not stand up to what the original lock down laws stated and there was no specification in law about what type of exercise was and was not permissible, each nation later evolved the legislation to their own lands.
+But after some unusual measures in the early stages of lockdown, such as Police dying lakes black, and some nations banning outdoor swimming completely, I had to ask myself were outdoor swimmers disproportionately hard done by?

 Below is a section from the original publication on Leaving Home To Exercise (guidance) by The Welsh Government: